Adafruit Feather ESP32S3 TFT

 Simple boot does not provide any security features nor OTA updates.

-MCUboot bootloader
+MCUboot Bootloader

 User may choose to use MCUboot bootloader instead.
-In that case the bootloader must be build (and flash) at least once.
+In that case the bootloader must be built (and flashed) at least once.

 There are two options to be used when building an application: